glasswalk3r/rabbitmq-management-proxy/README.md

 └── nginx.conf
 ```

-In order to generate a container, just `cd` into the `tmp` directory and run `docker build -t rabbitmq-management-proxy` from there.
+In order to generate a container, just `cd` into the `tmp` directory and run `docker build -t rabbitmq-management-proxy .` from there.

 ## User Management